-November 29, 2021 Class Fifteen - Sound Students will learn to record and edit sound, in sync with video footage, asynchronous with the visual, and in dramatic conflict with the visual.
-Students will use sound effects, music, voiceover, room tone, and mixing/audio effects to create deliberate and specific sonic events and environments.
-Screen selections from Modern Romance (1981), First Cow (2020), Playtime (1967) Week Sixteen December 6, 2021 Class Sixteen - Final Screenings Students will screen and discuss their solo projects.
-Week Seventeen December 13, 2021 Group projects will be screened and discussed.
-Any late projects will be screened and discussed.
-Additional Contact Information Program Chair - Alexa Wheeler - alexa08@unm.edu Department Chair - Justin Bendell - jbendell@unm.edu Mental Health and Counseling Services UNM-Valencia has one part-time mental health counselor, Arturo Fierro.
-His hours are Wednesdays, 3pm - 6pm and he is located in the SCC (Student Community Center) Room 206. (phone # and email will be shared via Learn).
-He is able to see patients in-person or in Zoom (this may change to virtual only as the pandemic continues to change).
-He may have more hours throughout the semester, but this is the current info.
-I will update this via Learn if/when it changes.
-Also, here is a list of services available in Valencia County and around the state: https://valencia.unm.edu/students/student-resources/index.html COURSE AGREEMENT I, the undersigned, commit to fulfill the expectations of this course as laid out in this syllabus, specifically regarding these requirements: - 1.
-I will participate each week in the course Discussion Board in Blackboard Learn, providing constructive criticism of my fellow students' completed assignments.
+Week Seventeen

+December 12, 2021

+Group projects (and any late projects) will be screened and discussed.

+COURSE AGREEMENT I, the undersigned, commit to fulfill the expectations of this course as laid out in this syllabus, specifically regarding these requirements: - 1.
+I will participate each week in the course Discussion Board in UNM Canvas, providing constructive criticism of my fellow students' completed assignments.
 I will interact in a meaningful way with my fellow students while demonstrating respect and courtesy.
 I will demonstrate my understanding of each week's lesson by commenting meaningfully on the week's film discussion, in a timely manner. - 2.
 I will complete each week's production assignment on time, with an eye toward the week's lesson and a progression over the semester toward refinement of my personal understanding of digital media production as a discipline.
 I will post on the Discussion Board with any relevant thoughts or questions that arise through my completion of the week's assignment. - 3.
-I will complete my final project and group project and turn them in before the deadline, having acknowledged here that I am aware before the course begins that these assignment constitute a combined 20% of my grade and have a deadline of December 13, 2021.
+I will complete my final project and group project and turn them in before the deadline, having acknowledged here that I am aware before the course begins that these assignments constitute a combined 20% of my grade and have a deadline of December 12, 2022.
 My final projects will reflect the skills and concepts I learn as I progress through this course. - 4.
-I will meet one-on-one with the course instructor before September 1, 2021 to discuss my goals for the course, my potential concepts for my final project, and my ability to use school resources to successfully fulfill my obligations outlined in the points above.
+I will meet one-on-one with the course instructor before September 2, 2022 to discuss my goals for the course, my potential concepts for my final project, and my ability to use school resources to successfully fulfill my obligations outlined in the points above.
 If at any point during this semester I become aware of conditions in my life that make any of these requirements difficult or impossible to fulfill, I pledge to contact my instructor through email (acallot66@unm.edu) to discuss what mitigations may be enacted to provide for my continued success in my education at the University of New Mexico.
 Full Name UNM ID DATE